Weighted inhomogeneous regularization for inverse problems with indirect and incomplete measurement data: Weighted inhomogeneous regularization

-where $\omega_j>0$ and $p_j \in [1,2]$ are the $j$-th elements of weight and exponent distributions, $\bm{\omega}$ and $\bm{p} \in \mathbb{R}^n$, respectively.
-In Section \ref{sec:weightedinhomodesign}, we introduce our method for determining $\bm{p}$ and $\bm{\omega}$ based on the pixel-wise and patch-wise statistics.
-To better distinguish edges and oscillations close to each other, we consider the directional derivatives of reconstructions convolved with a smoothing kernel.
-We correct the feature misclassification from the patch-wise statistics using this pixel-wise estimation.
-Furthermore, pixel-wise estimation is also used for designing a weight distribution whose combination with a small cluster of inhomogeneous exponent helps to promote the reconstruction of small mixed features.
-In Algorithm \ref{alg:newinhomoreg}, we provide the complete procedure of designing the weighted inhomogeneous regularization and solving the regularized inverse problem.
-In Section \ref{sec:solver4weightedinhomodesign}, we introduce an optimization solver using ADMM for solving a least-squares problem with weighted inhomogeneous regularization.
-The solver iteratively and alternately solves suboptimizations decoupling the fidelity and regularization terms for the computational benefits.
+where $\omega_j>0$ and $p_j \in [1,2]$ are the $j$-th elements of the weight and exponent distributions, $\bm{\omega}$ and $\bm{p} \in \mathbb{R}^n$, respectively.
+In Section \ref{sec:weightedinhomodesign}, we present our approach for determining $\bm{p}$ and $\bm{\omega}$ based on pixel-wise and patch-wise statistics.
+To more effectively differentiate edges and oscillations that are in close proximity, we incorporate directional derivatives of reconstructions convolved with a smoothing kernel.
+We address the feature misclassification from the patch-wise statistics using this pixel-wise estimation.
+Additionally, pixel-wise estimation is also employed to design a weight distribution, where its combination with a small cluster of inhomogeneous exponents aids in enhancing the reconstruction of small mixed features.
+In Algorithm \ref{alg:newinhomoreg}, we detail the complete procedure for designing the weighted inhomogeneous regularization and solving the regularized inverse problem.
+In Section \ref{sec:solver4weightedinhomodesign}, we introduce an optimization solver using ADMM to tackle a least-squares problem with weighted inhomogeneous regularization.
+The solver iteratively and alternately solves suboptimizations, decoupling the fidelity and regularization terms for computational efficiency.